 • Mariscos 8T: Another excellent spot for fresh local seafood dishes.

-• Oregano: Caribbean cuisine such as oxtail and shrimp curry.
+• Oregano: Caribbean cuisines such as oxtail and shrimp curry.
+And they have a cute pig that walks around!

 • Algo Bueno: Highly-rated chicken sandwiches.